English in Early Childhood

 - Moving from known to unknown, from concrete to abstract

 - Focus on things, actions, and events that children can see

 - Using practical hands-on activities (action games, art projects)

 - Using a lot of visual and audio support

 Children learn by watching other children, listening to and getting help from others, and learning by practicing with others.

 Native speakers also benefit from this program, as in addition to teachers and situations, they: improve their language, expand their knowledge, and advance in all development areas.

 SPORT AND BABY GYM

-Parents are increasingly aware of the dangers posed by the modern lifestyle and the age of technology, so we decided to present and offer a program of kinesiological activities in the kindergarten: Sports for preschool children and Baby gym for infants and toddlers.
+Parents are increasingly aware of the dangers posed by the modern lifestyle and the age of technology, so we decided to present and offer kinesiological activities in the kindergarten: Sports for preschool children and Baby gym for infants and toddlers.